Suzie Yeung

 Suzie Yeung (born June 12, 1991) is an American voice actress.
-She is known for playing Yuffie Kisaragi in Final Fantasy VII Remake and Final Fantasy VII Rebirth, Eula in Genshin Impact, Makima in Chainsaw Man, Chitose Fujinomiya in Like a Dragon: Infinite Wealth, Kaban and Lucky Beast in Kemono Friends, Vladilena "Lena" Milizé in 86, Koito Nagase in Wonder Egg Priority, Piper Wheel in Zenless Zone Zero, Sakura Element in Re:Zero: The Prophecy of the Throne, Kumiko "Josee" Yamamura in Josee, the Tiger and the Fish, Hope/Elpis in Fortnite Battle Royale, Hanya in Honkai: Star Rail, Sue Storm / Invisible Woman in Marvel Rivals, Shalom in Path to Nowhere and Yuri Honjo in High-Rise Invasion.
+She is known for playing Yuffie Kisaragi in Final Fantasy VII Remake and Final Fantasy VII Rebirth, Eula and Vodyanitsa in Genshin Impact, Makima in Chainsaw Man, Chitose Fujinomiya in Like a Dragon: Infinite Wealth, Kaban and Lucky Beast in Kemono Friends, Vladilena "Lena" Milizé in 86, Koito Nagase in Wonder Egg Priority, Piper Wheel in Zenless Zone Zero, Hsin in Wuthering Waves, Sakura Element in Re:Zero: The Prophecy of the Throne, Kumiko "Josee" Yamamura in Josee, the Tiger and the Fish, Hope in Fortnite Battle Royale, Hanya in Honkai: Star Rail, Sue Storm / Invisible Woman in Marvel Rivals, Shalom in Path to Nowhere, Yuri Honjo in High-Rise Invasion and Fuuka Yamagishi in Persona 3 Reload.

 Personal life

 Yeung grew up in Boston, Massachusetts.
-She can speak Cantonese and Mandarin Chinese and has done voice-over works in both languages.
+In addition to English, she can speak Cantonese and Mandarin Chinese and has done voice-over work in all three languages.